 - Assistant Coach Ashley Jahn

-For anybody who is considering becoming a member of University of Tennessee Women's Swimming program these are the people you need to get in touch with.
-You can choose to contact them via email utilizing the link above or call the school to get more information regarding the school and Women's Swimming program before determining whether or not it's the best fit for you personally.
+If you are considering becoming a member of University of Tennessee Women's Swimming program these are the individuals you must contact.
+You'll be able to choose to get in touch with them via email using the link above or call the school to get additional specifics about the college and Women's Swimming program before deciding if it's a suitable fit for you.

-NCSA gives student athletes the resources and info they need to improve their odds of being recruited by a Women's Swimming program, whether it is at University of Tennessee or another college.
+NCSA offers student student athletes the tools and information they need to improve their chances of being recruited by a Women's Swimming program, whether it is at University of Tennessee or another college.
 Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
-This year on it's own you'll find 1980 Women's Swimming athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 1144 coaches at 650 colleges Women's Swimming programs all over the country.
+This year alone there are 4382 Women's Swimming athletes making use of the NCSA technology, network and scouting experts to get their highlights before 1094 coaches at 670 colleges Women's Swimming programs nationwide.

-If you want to join the University of Tennessee Women's Swimming program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as soon as possible is critical to your success.
-So make your free profile to become a confirmed NCSA Women's Swimming student athlete and start connecting with coaches at the University of Tennessee Women's Swimming program today.
+If you'd like to join the University of Tennessee Women's Swimming program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process early is critical to your success.
+So create your free profile to become a confirmed NCSA Women's Swimming student athlete and begin connecting with coaches at the University of Tennessee Women's Swimming program today.